 Manufacturing – Consumer Packaged Goods

-• (18) Improving brand awareness (through promotions, advertising, and product placement) and the value of brands
+- Supporting marketing teams in improving brand awareness (through promotions, advertising, and product placement) and the value of brands by designing campaigns that resonate with target audiences and create meaningful connections with consumers.

 Industry #5